 [3] A lawyer is never required to take or keep possession of incriminating physical evidence or to disclose its mere existence.
-It is often safest for the solicitor not to take possession of incriminating physical evidence.
-If possible, a lawyer should advise the client of the lawyer's ethical duty to turn over incriminating physical evidence to the prosecution or the tribunal before the lawyer accepts possession of the potentially incriminating physical evidence.
 Possession of illegal things could constitute an offense.

-[3.1] A lawyer in possession of incriminating physical evidence should carefully consider his or her options.
+A lawyer in possession of incriminating physical evidence should carefully consider his or her options.
 These options include, as soon as reasonably possible: